JetBrains/kotlin-web-site/docs/topics/compatibility-guides/compatibility-guide-21.md

 > **Incompatible change type**: source
 >
 > **Short summary**: Freezing-related APIs in Kotlin/Native, previously marked with the `@FreezingIsDeprecated` annotation, are now deprecated.
-> This aligns with the new memory manager that removes the need for freezing objects for thread sharing.
+> This aligns with the introduction of the new memory manager that removes the need for freezing objects for thread sharing.
 > For migration details, see the [Kotlin/Native migration guide](native-migration-guide.md#update-your-code).
 >
 > **Deprecation cycle**: